Events Schedule | Papers In Progress Sessions (PIPS) | Brown Bag Colloquia

 Papers in Progress Sessions (PIPS) is an informal event organized by graduate students, wherein each week a student presents his or her current research to an audience of several other graduate students and a few faculty members.
 The presenting student gives a twenty minute presentation, and is afterwards provided with critical feedback from a designated respondent and other graduate students and faculty in attendance.
 This event has several beneficial qualities.
 First, the presenting student receives valuable feedback on his or her academic writing; specifically, the structure of the argument being presented.
 Second, graduate students learn how to respond with stimulating questions in a seminar setting.
 And third, other graduate students and faculty members learn about each others’ interests and participate intellectually in a casual, co-curricular environment.
 PIPS is not required but it is highly recommended that graduate students attend and present at least once each semester.

-Check the Events Schedule for the Fall 2012 schedule of PIPS presentations.
-Unless specified otherwise, PIPS events will be held in the department library (Sakamaki A302) from noon to 1 p.m. on Fridays.
+Check the Events Schedule for the Spring 2015 schedule of PIPS presentations.
+Unless specified otherwise, PIPS events will be held in the department library (Sakamaki A302).